kata198/indexedredis/README.md

 *IRUnicodeField* - Field that takes a parameter, "encoding", to define an encoding to use for this field.
 Use this to support fields with arbitrary encodings, as IRField will use the default encoding for strings.

 *IRRawField* - Field that is not converted in any, to or from Redis.
 On fetch this will always be "bytes" type (or str in python2).
 On python3 this is very similar to IRField(...valueType=None), but python2 needs this to store binary data without running into encoding issues.

+*IRBytesField* - Field that forces the data to be "bytes", python2 and python3 compatible.
+If you need python3 only, you can use IRField(valueType=bytes).
+For no encoding/decoding at all, see IRRawField

 **Chaining Multiple Types**